openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 ------------------

-To activate your entitlements and obtain your PowerMax license files, visit the Service Center on `Dell EMC Support`_, as directed on your License Authorization Code (LAC) letter emailed to you.
+To activate your entitlements and obtain your PowerMax license files, visit the Service Center on `Dell Support`_, as directed on your License Authorization Code (LAC) letter emailed to you.

 -  For help with missing or incorrect entitlements after activation